aul12/ROBOT/README.md

 cmake -D CMAKE_BUILD_TYPE=Release -D CMAKE_INSTALL_PREFIX=/usr/local ..
 ``

-If there is no error compile OpenCV, this needs some time:
+If there is no error, compile OpenCV, this may take some time:
 ``
 make
 ``

-Finally install the compiled OpenCV:
+Finally, install the compiled OpenCV:
 ``
 sudo make install
 ``

-####GTest
+#### GTest

 To do unit-testing you need to install GTest.